default-output-block.skip-main

 Regional | Road

-The mana whenua representatives who are a part of the Te Ahu-a-Tūranga Project Alliance Board have sent a letter opposing the government’s proposed tolls on the newly built replacement road in Manawatū Tararua.
+The mana whenua representatives on Te Ahu-a-Tūranga Project Alliance Board have taken a strong stance opposing the government’s proposed tolls on the newly-built replacement road in Manawatū Tararua.

-Rangitāne o Tāmaki Nui a Rua chair Mavis Mullins, was one of the people who signed the letter.
-She told Te Ao Māori News the tolls were never part of the development.
+Rangitāne o Tāmaki Nui a Rua chair Mavis Mullins was one of the people who signed the letter, and told Te Ao Māori News the tolls were never part of the development.

 “This was never part of the conversation ever, and yet there were a lot of scenarios that we all worked through together.